SciMed/style-guide/README.md

 * Use layout tags (e.g. `<section>`, `<header>`, `<footer>`, `<aside>`) You are not bound to only having one `<header>` or one `<footer>` tag on a page.
 (Note that you can have only one `<main>` tag however).
 * Put the javascript includes in the bottom of your page, not in the top of the page.
 * Modals should be in a partial suffixed with '_modal.html.erb'
-* Use rails helper for labels wherever possible
 * Double-quote HTML attributes e.g. `<i id="foo"></i>`
-* Prefer `f,collection_select :foo` over `f.select :foo, options_from_collection_for_select`
-* Put data attributes in a hash when using a view helper e.g. `f.input :foo, data: { input_method: :foo }`.
-Note that underscores in keys will be translated to dashes when rendered to html.
-The previous example's data attribute will render: `data-input-method="foo"`.
-* HTML should not wrap lines [see example](samples/html_nowrap)

 # RSpec